Eligarf/pf2e-d20-domains/README.md

 ## Why would you write a piece of statistical nonsense like this?

-This is self-therapy for an extended bad run of luck with my characters.
-Either I get proof of the "unfairness" of disadvantage my characters labor under, or I make the problem go away by shining the spotlight of truth upon the baleful d20s and they start behaving.
+This is self-therapy for an extended run of bad luck with my characters.
+Either I get "proof" of the "unfairness" of disadvantage my characters labor under, or I make the problem go away by shining the *spotlight of truth* upon the baleful d20s and they start behaving with a more uniform distribution.

 ## Dice logging